yaohong010/Financial_Payment_Analysis/README.md

 # Financial_Payment_Analysis

-This repository contains the code for my analysis to detect fraud activity on a bank payment simulation dataset.
+This repository contains my analysis of detecting fraud activity on a bank payment simulation dataset.
+Please check out the notebooks folder to find my analysis in a jupyter notebook.

 The source of this dataset could be found here: